tomaslau/growthjobs/README.md

 ## Features

-- 🚀 Built with Next.js 15 (App Router)
+- Built with Next.js 15
-- 🎨 Styled with Tailwind CSS
+- Styled with Tailwind CSS
-- 📊 Airtable as the backend
+- Airtable as the backend
-- 🔍 Client-side search
+- Client-side search
-- 📱 Fully responsive
+- Fully responsive
-- ⚡️ Fast and SEO friendly
+- Fast and SEO friendly
-- ✨ Modern UI with Geist font, Tailwind CSS, and Shadcn UI
+- Modern UI with Geist font, Tailwind CSS, and Shadcn UI

 ## Quick Start